Namthanika/final-project/markdown/welcome.md

 We used several R libraries to help format the application and wrangle the data:

-* **tidyverse** - set of packages that work in harmony because they share common data representations and 'API' design.
+* **tidyverse** - set of packages that work in harmony because they share common data representations and 'API' design
-* **dplyr** - shortcuts for subsetting, summarizing, rearranging, and joining together data sets.
+* **dplyr** - shortcuts for subsetting, summarizing, rearranging, and joining together data sets
-* **shiny** - Easily make interactive web apps with R.
+* **shiny** - Easily make interactive web apps with R
 * **leaflet** - create and display maps, helps the implementation of the map visualizations
-* **ggplot2** - lets you use the grammar of graphics to build layered, customizable plots.
+* **ggplot2** - lets you use the grammar of graphics to build layered, customizable plots
-* **R.utils** - utility functions useful when programming and developing R packages.
+* **R.utils** - utility functions useful when programming and developing R packages
-* **viridis** - use the color scales to make plots to better represent your data.
+* **viridis** - use the color scales to make plots to better represent your data
 * **reshape** - restructure and aggregate the data
-* **fiftystater** - map data to visualize the fifty U.S. states.
+* **fiftystater** - map data to visualize the fifty U.S. states